 Effective June 15, 2012, we entered into three petroleum contracts covering offshore Mauritania blocks C8, C12 and C13 with the Islamic Republic of Mauritania.
-We have a 90% participating interest and are the operator.
+As a result of farm-out agreements we have a 28% participating interest and provide technical exploration services to BP, the operator.
 The Mauritanian national oil company, SMHPM, currently has a 10% carried participating interest during the exploration period only.
 Should a commercial discovery be made, SMHPM's 10% carried interest is extinguished and SMHPM will have an option to acquire a participating interest between 10% and 14%.
 SMHPM will pay its portion of development and production costs in a commercial development.
-Cost recovery oil is apportioned to Kosmos from up to 55% of total production prior to profit oil being split between the government of Mauritania and the contractor.
+Cost recovery oil is apportioned to the contractor from up to 55% of total production prior to profit oil being split between the government of Mauritania and the contractor.
 Profit oil is then apportioned based upon "R-factor" tranches, where the R-factor is cumulative net revenues divided by the cumulative investment.
 At the election of the government of Mauritania, the government may receive its share of production in cash or in kind.
 A corporate tax rate of 27% is applied to profits at the license level.
-The terms of exploration periods of these Offshore
+The terms of exploration periods of these Offshore Blocks are all ten years and include an initial exploration period of four years followed by the first extension period of three years and the second extension period of three years.
+Kosmos is currently in the first extension period of the blocks, expiring in June 2019.
+The first extension period carries a seismic obligation and a one well drilling obligation and the second extension period for each block carries an additional one well drilling obligation for each block.
+Both of these obligations have been met for Block C8 and the seismic obligation has been met for Block C12 with work completed during the initial exploration period.

-Blocks are all ten years and include an initial exploration period of four years followed by the first extension period of three years and the second extension period of three years.
-Kosmos is currently in the first exploration period of the blocks, expiring in June 2016.
-The first extension period carries a seismic obligation and a one well drilling obligation and the second extension period carries an additional one well drilling obligation for each block.
-These obligations have been met for Block C8 and the seismic obligation has been met for Block C12 with work completed during the initial exploration period.
+Seismic acquisition to meet the obligation for the current phase for Block C13 was completed in December 2016 as part of an ongoing multi-block 3D seismic survey.
 In the event of commercial success, we have the right to develop and produce oil for 25 years and gas for 30 years from the grant of an exploitation authorization from the government, which may be extended for an additional period of 10 years under certain circumstances.

 In March 2015, we closed a farm-out agreement with Chevron covering the C8, C12 and C13 petroleum contracts offshore Mauritania.
-Under the terms of the farm-out agreement, Chevron acquired a 30% non-operated working interest in each of the contract areas.
+Under the terms of the farm-out agreement, Chevron acquired a 30% non-operated participating interest in each of the contract areas.
 As partial consideration for the farm-out, Chevron paid a disproportionate share of the costs of one exploration well, the Marsouin-1 exploration well, as well as its proportionate share of certain previously incurred exploration costs.
 As a further component of the consideration for the farm-out, Chevron was required to make an election by February 1, 2016, to either farm-in to the Tortue-1 exploration well by paying a disproportionate share of the costs incurred in drilling of the well or, alternatively elect to not farm-in to the Tortue-1 exploration well and pay a disproportionate share of the costs of a second contingent exploration or appraisal well in the contract areas, subject to maximum expenditure caps.
 Chevron failed to make this mandatory election by the required date.
 Consequently, pursuant to the terms of the farm-out agreement, Chevron has withdrawn from our Mauritania blocks.
-Subsequently, Chevron requested we engage in discussions related to the possible reinstatement of Chevron's interests in our Mauritania blocks and such discussions are ongoing.
-However, if no such agreement is reached in these discussions, Chevron's 30% non-operated participating interest will be reassigned to us (subject to requisite government approvals), and our participating interests in the Block C8, C12 and C13 petroleum contracts will be 90%.
+Chevron's 30% non-operated participating interest was reassigned to us.